-Finishing Your Chip Carvings (and other work)
+Finishing your Chip Carvings (and Relief Carvings)

-This class is being offered in response to frequent requests from Chip Carvers, asking, "How do you get your finishes to come out that way?"
+This class is being offered in response to frequent requests from Chip Carvers, asking, "How do you get your finishes to come out that way?".
 Sometimes the answer is a question, "How do you go about finishing your pieces?"
-Commonly, the answer to that question is something like, "I use sanding sealer, but the stain is blotchy," or "I brush on polyurethane," and so on.
+Commonly, the answer to that question is something like, "I use sanding sealer, but the stain is blotchy", or "I brush on polyurethane", and so on.

 The finish, or at least, planning for the finish, starts much earlier.
-This class will focus on what leads up to a great finish, as well as what is done during that stage, we generally refer to as "Finishing."
-We'll even talk about a term common among woodworkers - "Finishing the Finish."
+This class will focus on what leads up to a great finish, as well as what is done during that stage, we generally refer to as "Finishing".
+We'll even talk about a term common among woodworkers - "Finishing the Finish".

 Many of the basic building blocks are the same in other styles of carving, and in woodworking.
 Attendees don't have to be Chip Carvers to benefit from this class.